Teachers are being treated more and more like Cassandra from Greek myth. Cassandra, the story goes, could accurately foretell the future.

 They are the modern Cassandras in our midst who know, but nobody believes them.

 I feel like a Cassandra.
 I have taught elementary school, grades 1-8, junior college and college courses.
 I have earned a PhD in educational psychology, and worked twenty years as a school psychologist.
-I also wrote a book on education and a column on education for twelve years.
+I also wrote three books on education, as well as a column on education for twelve years.
 I believe I know the answers to the problems in education today or at least the right questions to ask.
 I believe many teachers and parents know the answers and the questions but only outside experts, mainly non-teaching men are believed.

-This blog is written to provide solutions for the problems facing our schools.
+This site is intended to provide solutions for the problems facing our schools.
 The intention is to inspire you to share your solutions as well by joining the conversation.
 Perhaps together, we can lift the curse of Cassandra.
-Join me on my blog.
 There is much to discuss.